jakob-bagterp/browserist/docs/user-guide/performance/headless.md

 Headless simply means running the browser in the background and without viewing the browser on the screen.

 ## How to Configure
 The default setting for `headless` is `False` in `BrowserSettings`.
-How to set the browser driver in headless mode:
+Simply alter this to `True`, and now your browser driver runs in headless mode:

 ```python
 from browserist import Browser, BrowserSettings